Park Seed Company: History

 Eventually the Park family moved to Dunedin, Florida, and produced a catalog there in 1923.
 Unfortunately, while the family enjoyed Florida, the heat and humidity proved to be highly unsuitable for storing seeds.
-In looking for a better environment for the business, they settled on Mary’s hometown of Greenwood, South Carolina, and moved the business there in 1924.
+In looking for a better environment for the business, they settled on Mary's hometown of Greenwood, South Carolina, and moved the business there in 1924.

 For the first 25 years in Greenwood, Park Seed Company occupied a large old house.
 Then in 1950, they made a move to a more modern storefront location and entered the era of environmental control for seed quality.

-Eventually, Park Seed obtained 500 acres (2 km²) on the northern edge of Greenwood near Hodges, and designed and built there a total business complex to house the company’s offices, research facilities, seed storage and processing areas, temperature-controlled areas for storing plants and bulbs, computer facilities, mailorder department, and customer service facility, plus its catalog preparation area and an area for its wholesale division.
+Eventually, Park Seed obtained 500 acres (2 km^{2}) on the northern edge of Greenwood near Hodges, and designed and built there a total business complex to house the company's offices, research facilities, seed storage and processing areas, temperature-controlled areas for storing plants and bulbs, computer facilities, mailorder department, and customer service facility, plus its catalog preparation area and an area for its wholesale division.
 The core buildings of this campus were completed in 1961.
 The company resides there today, continually expanding and renewing the complex to meet changing requirements.

 Wayside Gardens, an Ohio company founded in 1920, was acquired by Park Seed in 1975 and was moved to South Carolina.

 The Park family ran the company until 2005, when it was sold to Florida real estate executive Donald Hachenberger.
 The company has been bought and sold since and is now a division of Jackson & Perkins Park Acquisitions, which is a subsidiary of publicly traded Western Capital Resources.
 Jackson & Perkins Park Acquisitions encompasses three garden brands Park Seed, Jackson & Perkins, and Wayside Gardens as well as the hardware brand Van Dykes Restorers.

 In 2010, Blackstreet Capital agreed to acquire Park Seed Company for $12.8 million.